exxeleron/qXL/doc/Tutorial/Lesson01/README.md

 ```

 As we see on the screen we have two connections opened:
-- first allows to process process on port 17011, which corresponds to `core.rdb` component on `Exxeleron` system installed locally
+- first allows to process on port 17011, which corresponds to `core.rdb` component on `Exxeleron` system installed locally
-- second allows to process process on port 17050, which corresponds to `access.ap` component on `Exxeleron` system installed locally
+- second allows to process on port 17050, which corresponds to `access.ap` component on `Exxeleron` system installed locally

 > Note
 >
 The configuration needs to be changed in case of a system different than `Exxeleron`.

 We also added check cell, which shows whether the connection is open (cell "G2").
 The formula inside is simply
 `=A2=B2`, as properly opened connection returns the alias name.

 <!--------------------------------------------------------------------------------------------------------------------->

 ##Querying from Excel

 The basic query function is `qQuery`.
-It is decribed in more detail
+It is described in more detail
 [here](../../doc/Worksheet-VBA-API-Functions.md#qQuery).

-It takes the connection alias as the first argument and any `q` stament returning `q` object as the second.
+It takes the connection alias as the first argument and any `q` statement returning `q` object as the second.
 We use the already opened connection to `core.rdb` so we can query the process without using handles.
 In this example we use `q-sql` statement as the second argument.

 > Note
 > In case of the production system it is recommended not to query `core.rdb` directly, but to use the access point component.